omznc/slashy/PRIVACY.md

 ## Sharing
 - Data is sent to and from Discord APIs to register and execute commands.
+- If PostHog is enabled, command lifecycle events are sent to PostHog at the host you configure (default `https://eu.i.posthog.com`).
 - No selling or ad-based sharing.
 Data may be disclosed if required by law or to investigate abuse.

 ## Security